-By then it was mid afternoon and little Miss was starting to feel really tired from all the walking and adventure of the day and although she might have liked the Kids Trail, it was probably best we headed back to our hotel.
+By then it was mid afternoon and little Miss was starting to feel really tired from all the walking and adventure of the day and although she might have liked the Kids Trail which has insects and farm animals, it was probably best we headed back to our hotel.

 We took the Sky Safari on our way down which was a lot of fun.
 You can grab the Sky Safari on the way up if you have pre-paid tickets.
 I didn't think of showing our Zoo membership when we arrived so we took the bus up to the Zoo entrance which wasn't so bad as we beat the crowds.
 Overall we had an amazing day, such an amazing Zoo!

 There is quite a lot to do and if you can only spend one day there, best check their website the day before so you can plan for the encounters and shows.
 It is also best to get there early if you can to avoid the midday crowds and bring snacks and lunches for the long day and also your pram for when your little ones don't want to walk anymore.